mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/what_are_vbscript_rhinoscript.md

 order: 1
 keywords: ['script', 'Rhino', 'vbscript']
 layout: toc-guide-page
-TODO: 'needs porting'
+TODO: 'needs a bit more information to guide users through how to learn VBS.'
 ---

 # What are VBScript and RhinoScript?

-This guide explains what VBScript and RhinoScript are.
+{{ page.description }}

 ## Overview